songshan0321/Image-Labeling-Software/README.md

 1. Download zip file from https://github.com/songshan0321/Image-Labeling-Software.git and unzip it.

   **Attention:** Please do not edit any file's directory and code in this folder.
-Make sure lkydata.db is inside database folder.

   *If python2.7 is not installed in your computer, Download and install Python2.7.14 from https://www.python.org/downloads/ .*